 A: 100% false.
 In order to understand what a union is takes time.
 A union is a group of people who band together to speak with one strong voice to improve wages, benefits and working conditions of the people they represent.
 A union is all of us.
 Yes, it takes money to get the kind of representation needed to combat the actions of employers, but it is a very small price to pay to have a voice in your future.
 Would we like to have more members?
 Sure, because there is strength in numbers.

 Q: Do we care whether or not you join?

 A: We can't and don't force anybody to join.
 It is up to the people at a particular company whether or not they want a union.
 A union is only as strong as the members it represents.
 We don't want a weak union, we want the people to want to be a union.

 Q: What happens if the majority of us don't want a union?
 Then what?

 A: We move on to the next group of people in need or who show an interest in joining a union.
 Organizing takes a lot of resources to be successful.
 Organizing monies are the members' dues dollars, and we are fiscally responsible.

 Q: If we don't want a union now but may want one in the future, how often would you try to organize a group?

 A: This all depends on the circumstances and visible support of employees.

-Q: Why do employers put out false and misleading statements about joining a union?A: Because they know that if their employees stick together, the win percentage is very high.
+A: Because they know that if their employees stick together, the win percentage is very high.
 They know that by their employees negotiating for better wages, hours and working conditions it might decrease their profits, as they have to share more with their employees.

-Q: Don't unions price companies out of the market?A: Unions don't price companies out of the market, corporate greed does.
+A: Unions don't price companies out of the market, corporate greed does.
 When you have CEO's making 50, 100 and in some cases 300 times what employees make, it is the "fat" at the top that would drive a company's cost structure out of balance, not the wages of the "producers".